Michael Gargiulo (journalist): Early life and education

 Gargiulo was born and raised in Manhattan, New York.
-He is of Italian ancestry and is the child of Mike and Dorothy Gargiulo.
+He is of Italian ancestry, the son of Mike and Dorothy Gargiulo.
 He has a sister, Susan Gargiulo.

-Gargiulo graduated from Xavier High School and went on to attend New York University, where he received a bachelor's degree in history and studied Italian, French, Russian, and German.
+He graduated from Xavier High School and went on to attend New York University, where he received a bachelor's degree in history and studied Italian, French, Russian, and German.
+He was an Eagle Scout.

 Career

 WSAZ, NBC's affiliate in Charleston, West Virginia, hired Gargiulo in 1984 to host the local edition of the syndicated show PM Magazine.
 He then worked as a reporter and anchor at WYOU, the CBS affiliate in Scranton, Pennsylvania.
 In the early 1990s, he went to WLKY in Louisville, Kentucky—then an ABC affiliate; now part of CBS—as a reporter.

 From 1993 to 1997, he was a reporter and anchor at KSTP-TV in Minneapolis.
 He served as the Washington, D.C., correspondent for Hearst-Argyle Television from 1997 to 2000, and then anchored the morning newscast on WTTG, a Fox-owned station in Washington, from 2000 to 2006.

 In July 2006, Gargiulo joined WNBC as a general assignment reporter and was then named anchor of Weekend Today in New York.
 In October 2007, he was named anchor of the station's 5:30pm newscast along with Sue Simmons, and he replaced Rob Morrison as co-anchor of Today in New York in May 2008.
-During his tenure at WNBC, he has also been a co-host of Nonstop Rundown, with Erika Tarantal and Tracie Strahan.
+At WNBC, he was also a co-host of Nonstop Rundown, with Erika Tarantal and Tracie Strahan.

-As an anchor at WNBC, he has led coverage of many major news events, including Pope Benedict XVI's visit to the United States, the commissioning of the USS New York, President Barack Obama's visit to Ground Zero after Osama bin Laden's death, Hurricanes Irene and Sandy, the New York Giants' ticker-tape parade, the 2012 Empire State Building shooting, the Sandy Hook Elementary School shooting, and the death of Ed Koch.
+As an anchor at WNBC, he has led coverage of many major news events, including Pope Benedict XVI's visit to the United States, the commissioning of the USS New York, President Barack Obama's visit to Ground Zero after Osama bin Laden's death, Hurricanes Irene and Sandy, the New York Giants' ticker-tape parade, the 2012 Empire State Building shooting, the Sandy Hook Elementary School shooting, and the death of Mayor Ed Koch.

 In 2014, he traveled to eastern Afghanistan to cover the last deployment of a unit of the United States Army's 10th Mountain Division.
 He reported on the same division in Iraq in 2007, and had also reported from Kuwait and Iraq in 2004.

 Gargiulo has occasionally appeared on the Nickelodeon series Team Umizoomi, playing a reporter.